fison67/TY-Connector/README.md

 > If data can not be polled from the device:
 1. Don't use a app anymore as Tuya or SmartLife.
    Cuz this TY Connector is working locally.
 It cann't be work together at same time.

+> If device's MCU firmware version is higher than 1.0.4:
+1. Select a version 3.3(Not 3.1) on device add page.

 # Library